V0lk3n/V0lk3n.github.io/writeup/ByuCTF-2023/ByuCTF2023-WriteUp.md

 Download and install virtual box.
 Then open the OVA file on it, it should import the virtual machine.

 > If you try to start it and get a Network Error.
 You should connect your computer with an Ethernet cable.
 Go to the networks settings of the virtual machine inside virtual box.
 And finally change the network adaptater to Bridged on the "eth0".
-There will be an image bellow that you can look if you need a better view.
+There will be an image a bit later (the third image) that you can look if you need a better view.

 Once the machine started, it ask for a password.
 And as said the description, the password is the first name of the James Bond character "Q".